CDCgov/dibbs-ecr-refiner/README.md

 ## Type checking

 The Refiner's Python server code is type checked using `mypy`.
-Activate your virtual envrionment and install all dependencies (using the directions above) and run `mypy` in your terminal within the `refiner` directory.
+Activate your virtual environment and install all dependencies (using the directions above) and run `mypy` in your terminal within the `refiner` directory.